4416. Testing System

 {

-Sort by the number of solved tasks in descending order.
+Sort by the number of solved problems in descending order.

 if (a.problems != b.problems) return a.problems > b.problems;

-If the number of solved problems is equal, sort by the penalty time in ascending order.
+If the number of solved problems is equal, sort by penalty time in ascending order.

 if (a.penalty_time != b.penalty_time)